 For those unaware, fractional ownership allows you to buy a small fraction of a stock.
 For example, if Tesla shares are worth $500 each and invest $50 – you own 10% of 1 stock.
-This is especially useful when investing in companies that have a high stock price.
+This makes Trading 212 one of the best investment apps Australia for beginners as you don’t need to risk large amounts in shares.
 If it’s stock CFDs that you interested in – Trading 212 offers leverage and short-selling facilities.

 Once again, the CFD platform is commission-free.
 When it comes to funding your Trading212 account, the app supports debit cards and bank transfers.
 You can also fund your account with Paypal and Skrill, as well as Apple and Google Pay.
 Although the broker isn’t ASIC regulated, it is authorized and licensed by the UK’s FCA.
 This regulatory body is one of the most respected globally – so safety should be no concern.

 6. Skilling – Best Stock Trading Australia with MT4